Sergo102/Social-Media-Dashboard/notes.md

 # Functional Requirements and Notes

-Light/Dark Mode toggle -- takes system by default, but can ovveride with toggle
+Light/Dark Mode toggle -- takes system by default, but can overide with toggle

 What HTML markup(accessible) -->
   https://scottaohara.github.io/a11y_styled_form_controls/src/radio-button--switch/